-According to the Can Manufacturers Institute, today about 95 percent of food cans are made without BPA-based linings.
+According to the Can Manufacturers Institute, today about 95% of food cans are made without BPA-based linings.

 So if you are purchasing your tomatoes from a United States distributor, you shouldn’t be concerned!

-I would be more concerned with the pesticides used in non-organic tomatoes, which is why I recommend only using organic.
-Plus, they taste a lot better!
+I would be more concered with the pesticides used in non-organic tomatoes, which is why i recommend only using organic.
+Plus, they taste better!